mark-watson/Java-AI-Book/manuscript/deeplearning.md

 The Deeplearning4j library can use user-written Java classes to import training and testing data into a form that the Deeplearning4j library can use.
 Some of the examples at [https://github.com/eclipse/deeplearning4j-examples](https://github.com/eclipse/deeplearning4j-examples) use custom data loaders but in this simple example we use built-in utilites for read spreadsheet data.

 The following listing shows the definition of the class **ClassifierWisconsinData** that reads the University of Wisconsin cancer data set using the code in the last two listings, randomly selects part of it to use for training and for testing, creates a DBN, and tests it.
-The value of the variable **numHidden** set in line TBD TBD TBD refers to the number of neurons in each hidden layer.
+The value of the variable **numHidden** set in line 3 refers to the number of neurons in each hidden layer.

 The network is configured and constructed in lines TBD through TBD.
 If we increased the number of hidden units (something that you might do for more complex problems) then you would repeat lines TBD through TBD to add a new hidden layer, and you would change the layer indices (first argument) as appropriate in calls to the chained method **.layer()**.